i05nagai/memorandum/language/english_speaking.md

 * reside
     * The family now resides in southern France
     * The family resides in Arkansas
+    * to live in a place
+    * reside in sth/sb
+        * If a power or quality resides in someone or something, the person or thing has that power or quality
+        * The power to sack employees resides in the Board of Directors.
 * nod
     * nod along
 * mitzvahs